sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 Project ideas for [:days4: SAGE Days 4].

- * William Stein: Documentation.
+ * William Stein: ''Documentation''.
 Have teams describe how to do the following in tutorial fashion, with all examples automatically doctested:
      * Use dsage to task farm a couple of standard example problems.
      * Use SageX to create an interface to a C library (case study -- GMP-ECM).
      * Convert a program from .sage files to .py library code.